FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 You can find the best dog relaxation cd's and more on my Dog Relaxation CD page.

-There are some excellent natural remedies that can help reduce separation anxiety in your dog.
+There are some excellent natural remedies that can help reduce anxiety in dogs (whether it's due to separation, noise anxiety, travel, vet visits or whatever).

 Or maybe you want to try dog aromatherapy.